murilobnt/vulnus/Readme.md

 # INTRODUCTION

-**GNJK** is a game that is being developed for fun, learning and teaching purposes.
+**Vulnus** is a game that is being developed for fun, learning and teaching purposes.
 It's language is C++ with SFML.

 # HOW TO RUN